Don't Wait Until it's Overdue: Identifying Unsafe Trees

-Tree removal can be a complicated and potentially dangerous task.
-If a tree is dead or ill-healthed, or is in danger to fall, the tree could have to be removed in order to avoid damage to property and ensure safety.
-But how do you tell whether a tree should be removed?
-We’ll walk you through the warning signs to be looking to and assist you determine the right time to call in the experts.
+Tree removal can be a complicated and possibly dangerous job.
+If a tree is dead, diseased, or at risk to fall, the tree might need to be removed to avoid damage to property and ensure safety.
+But how can you tell when a tree must be cut down?
+We’ll guide you through the warning signs to look out to and assist you decide whether it’s time to call the professionals.

-One of the most evident signs that a plant needs to be removed is when it is dead or dying.
-Dead trees are without leaves and could appear dead.
-If a tree doesn’t have leaves or any signs of growth, it is likely dead.
-In addition, the bark of a dead tree might be dry, cracked, or peeling.
+One of the most obvious signs that a tree must be taken down is if it’s dying or dead.
+Dead trees lack leaves and may appear lifeless.
+If a tree is without leaves or any signs of growth, it’s probably dead.
+The bark of a dead tree may be dry, cracked or peeling.

 Diseased Trees

-Trees with diseases may pose a threat to other plants and trees within the vicinity.
-Common signs of disease for trees include yellowing leaves, wilted branches, and mushrooms growing at the root or the trunk.
-If you suspect that your tree might be suffering from disease, it’s important to have it inspected by a certified arborist.
+Diseased trees can pose a threat to other plants and trees in the area.
+The most common signs of disease for trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the bottom or the trunk.
+If you suspect that your tree might be suffering from disease It is essential to have it examined by a certified arborist.

 Leaning Trees